Notion vs Monday

 That's where Breeze comes in.
 Built for clarity, it lets you assign tasks, track deadlines and have discussions all in one place.
 You get a simple way to get projects moving.

-"I love that I can see everything in one place (the dash board) also that I can easily prioritize the tasks I need to complete.
-It's all convenient because I get to see what other members are working on so we are not doing the job twice."
+"I love that I can see everything in one place (the dash board) also that I can easily prioritize the tasks I need to complete."

 Source: G2